Filling in the user permit application for Data Exchange Layer

 - Select Fill in an application for a user permitOpens in a new window..

 - Register as a Service Management user if you have not done so before.
-Start the registration by identifying yourself strongly.
+Start the registration by using strong authentication.
 You need a Business ID to register.
 For more information about registering, see the Service Management instructions.
 The registration can be performed by anyone from your organisation.

 - Fill in the user permit application for the environment of your choice.
 Some of the information has been pre-filled based on the information on the customer account in Service Management.
 Verify that the information is correct and, if necessary, edit it.

 The form is divided into four sections.
 Select Mark complete to mark sections completed.
-If necessary, you can invite other persons to fill in the licence application, for example a technical contact person to complete the Security Server information.
+If necessary, you can invite other persons to fill in the user permit application, for example a technical contact person to complete the Security Server information.

 When all sections are marked as complete, select Submit Application.
 See the list below for help filling out the form.